The Classification of Clifford Gates over Qubits: Invariants

 for all $\ket{x}$, for some unitary $H$ on $m$-qubits.
 In particular, this is true if we use the ancilla rule to reduce $G$ to $H$, where $\ket{\psi} = \ket{\psi'}$ is the ancilla state.
-Then \begin{enumerate} \item $H$ is a stabilizer operation, \item $\Tstar(H)$ is obtained by removing the rows and columns corresponding to the ancilla bits from $\Tstar(G)$, \item If every bit (in $\Tstar(G)$ as a binary matrix) we remove from a row is zero, then the phase bit for that row is the same in $\T(G)$ and $\T(H)$. \end{enumerate} \end{theorem} \begin{proof} Let $P \in \P_m$.
-Then for all $\ket{x}$,
+Then \begin{enumerate} \item $H$ is a Clifford operation, \item $\Tstar(H)$ is obtained by removing the rows and columns corresponding to the ancilla bits from $\Tstar(G)$, \item If a row of $\Tstar(H)$ is obtained by removing only zeros, then the phase bit for that row is the same in $G$ and $H$. \end{enumerate} \end{theorem} \begin{proof} Let $P \in \P_m$.
+Then for any $\ket{x}$,